Develop a Strategic Prospective Parent Engagement Plan to Improve Equity and Access for All Populations

 Be sure to read the full 2022 Prospective Family Engagement Report to see more findings about how you can engage families of prospective students and help them become enrollment influencers for your institution.

 You can also learn how you can engage those families at every stage of the prospective student’s enrollment journey.
 Reach out and talk to our enrollment experts and we’ll set up a complimentary consultation.
 We can talk about your enrollment goals, current parent engagement efforts, and what you can do to increase their engagement and enrollment pull.

-Parents can be your biggest enrollment champions.
+Parents and family members can be your biggest enrollment champions.
 They are the number-one influencers for prospective students.
 That’s why RNL Student Search and Engagement makes parent engagement a major part of search campaigns.

 Ask for a for a free walkthrough and see how you can engage students and parents at every stage of the enrollment journey.